AdobeDocs/commerce-merchant-services.en/help/data-connection/using-ajo.md

     ![Enable test mode](assets/ajo-enable-test.png){width="700" zoomable="yes"}

-1. To test this journey in real time, open another browser tab and go to your sandbox [!DNL Commerce] website.
+1. To test this journey in real time, open another browser tab and go to the [!DNL Commerce] website in your sandbox environment.

     1. Add a product to your cart.
     1. Go to the checkout page.